Fast Bayesian Basis Selection for Functional Data Representation with Correlated Errors: Real Data Analysis

-Furthermore, for LASSO, we consider a grid of values defined by the R function \texttt{seq(0.001, 1, length = 9)} to determine the smoothing parameter.
-The parameter that yielded the best performance was then used for comparison with the other methods.
+We compare our proposed method to four commonly used techniques for smoothing functional data.
+For all methods, we employ the same initial set of $K = 20$ basis functions.
+For the Bayesian LASSO \citep{park2008} and LASSO \citep{tibshirani1996}, the basis function matrix serves as the input for the design matrix.
+Furthermore, for LASSO and smoothing splines, we consider a grid of values to determine the smoothing parameter.
+The model based on the parameter that yielded the best performance was then used for comparison with the other methods.

 The methods are compared based on the adjusted $R^2$ and by visually inspecting the smoothed data.
-Table \ref{tab:res_data} presents the adjusted $R^2$ values obtained from all methods.
-Our proposed method exhibited the best performance with the highest adjusted $R^2$, while the Bayesian LASSO had the worst performance.
-Notably, our method was the only one that reduced the number of basis functions used to fit the data, using only seven out of the 20 basis functions.
-In contrast, the Bayesian LASSO and LASSO methods, which also incorporate regularization and are capable of performing basis function selection utilized all 20 basis functions.
-Additionally, LASSO and regression splines had similar performances in terms of adjusted $R^2$.
+Overall, our proposed method exhibited the highest adjusted $R^2 = 0.7860$, followed closely by smoothing splines ($R^2 = 0.7787$), LASSO ($R^2 = 0.7698$), regression splines ($R^2 = 0.7698$) and Bayesian LASSO ($R^2 = 0.7452$).
+Although the methods showed similar performances based on adjusted $R^2$ values, our method offers advantages over the other techniques, such as parsimony and interpretability.
+Moreover, our method was the only one that reduced the number of basis functions used to fit the data, using only five out of the initial set of 20 basis functions.
+In contrast, smoothing splines that only shrink the coefficients does not perform basis selection.
+Therefore, utilizing all 20 basis functions.
+Bayesian LASSO and LASSO, which also incorporate regularization and can perform basis function selection, end it up utilizing all 20 basis functions.

-Figure \ref{fig:data} shows the mean curves estimated by the three methods with a $95\%$ credible band for our proposed method.
-Visually, the estimated curves obtained from our proposed method, regression splines and LASSO closely align in some regions.
-Additionally, we note that the Bayesian LASSO penalizes some regions more heavily than the other methods.
-For example, in the 18-23 ms range, the Bayesian LASSO estimates higher head acceleration than the other methods, and in the 27-32 ms range, it estimates lower head acceleration than the other methods.
+It is important to note that when the number of variables is large but only a small subset is truly relevant, as in this the case with the motorcycle dataset, the application of LASSO for variable selection may present limitations.
+Specifically, LASSO may either fail to effectively identify the truly relevant subset of variables, as observed in its application to the motorcycle data, or excessively shrink the coefficients of the variables it retains in order to sufficiently reduce the set of chosen variables \citep{hastie2015}.